Career Timeline of Jack Eichel: Major Achievements and Milestones

 October 8, 2015: First NHL Goal

-On October 8, 2015, Eichel scored his first NHL goal in his first game with the Sabres, against the Ottawa Senators, becoming the youngest player in Sabres history to do so.
+On October 8, 2015, Jack Eichel scored his first NHL goal in his first game against the Ottawa Senators.
+He became the youngest player in Sabres history to score a goal.

 2015: International Debut

-At the conclusion of his freshman season with the Terriers, Eichel was named to make his full international debut with Team USA at the 2015 World Championships.
+At the conclusion of his freshman season with the Terriers in 2015, Eichel was named to make his full international debut with Team USA at the World Championships.
+Eichel scored 2 goals, including a game winner in the group stage against Slovakia, and 5 assists during the tournament, where Team USA won bronze.

 2015: World Junior Ice Hockey Championship

-In 2015, Eichel represented Team USA in the World Junior Ice Hockey Championship.
+In 2015, Eichel represented Team USA in the World Junior Ice Hockey Championship, adding to his international experience.

 October 3, 2017: Signs Contract Extension with Sabres